Azure-Samples/Microchip-SAM-IoT-Wx/SAM_IoT_Central.md

     - Right-click the `AzureIotPnPDps` project and select `Make and Program Device`.
 This operation will automatically clean and build the project before attempting to program the target device.
 After the `BUILD SUCCESSFUL` message appears in the Output window, the application HEX file will be programmed onto the SAM-IoT board.
 Once programming has finished, the board will automatically reset and start running its application code.

 6. Before typing anything in the terminal emulator window, **disable** the local echo feature in the terminal settings for best results.
 In the terminal window, hit `[RETURN]` to bring up the Command Line Interface prompt (which is simply the `>` character).
 Type `help` and then hit `[RETURN]` to get the list of available commands for the Command Line Interface (CLI).
-The Command Line Interface allows you to send simple ASCII-string commands to set or get the user-configurable operating parameters of the application while it is running
+The Command Line Interface allows you to send simple ASCII-string commands to set or get the user-configurable operating parameters of the application while it is running.

     <img src=".//media/image44.png" style="width:5.in;height:3.18982in" alt="A screenshot of a cell phone Description automatically generated" />